 The Northeast (U.S.) and Eastern (Canada) Organic Grain Network, NEEOGRAIN, was established in 2017 in collaboration with the Atlantic Canadian Organic Regional Network to increase communication among commercial organic grain farmers, buyers, and advisors in our broad region.
 If you are interested in signing up for the NEEOGRAIN email forum (“listserv”), send an email to Ellen Mallory at firstname.lastname@example.org.

 NEEOGRAIN Virtual Crop Hour webinars were initiated in 2018.
-Video recordings of the first two are available and posted under “Soil and Fertility Management” on the Fact Sheets, Videos, and Research Reports webpage.
-Sign up for the NEEOGRAIN listserv to receive announcements for upcoming webinars.
+Video recordings are available and posted under topic areas on the Fact Sheets, Videos, and Research Reports webpage.
+Sign up for the NEEOGRAIN email forum/listserv to receive announcements for upcoming webinars by emailing email@example.com.

 Finally, past issues of the Maine Grain and Oilseed Newsletter, which ran from 2013 to 2016, are available by clicking on the link here or above.
 The newsletter provided production and research information to Maine’s grain, pulse, and oilseed producers.
 Information included tips on production, fertility, marketing, pest management, and more.